 Distinguishing between Imaginal Realms

 The boundaries between these two types of songs are as blurred and interwoven as those between right and left sides of the brain, between intuitive knowing and intellectual understanding.
 Just as a handy lyric and melody are useful to catch a rising feeling, so are language and conceptual frameworks useful to embody a surfacing idea.
 This is how we bridge the worlds of spirit and form.
 However, when lyric and melody, language and concept, become ends in and of themselves, the bridge to spirit is not crossed.
-We then get the schlocky art and soulless science found thruout much of modern culture.
+We then get the schlocky art and soulless science that permeate much of the modern experience.
 And in turn, if lyric and melody, language and concept are undeveloped, inspirations and insights may slip away, and we lose the fertility they bring to the physical plane.
 Such imbalances are failures of right use of the imagination!

-We are defining imagination as the creative matrix of nature, the universal medium thru which worlds develop and dissolve.
+We are defining imagination as the creative matrix of nature, the universal medium thru which worlds arise and dissolve.
 From this point of view, at your least effective use of the imagination, you are a sovereign maker of ideas operating within the contractive forcefield of the ego; at your most effective, you are both a receiver tuned to endlessly more encompassing ‘conversations’, all echoing the source message of the Creator, and a discerning enactor of what you’ve received.

 We can illuminate this topography of the imagination with examples of correspondence.
 We can compare it to an ocean, where there exists the still depths, containing the secrets of the deep, contrasted with the often choppy surface water, prone to the effects of changing weather; or to a meditative mind transparent to more unified and spontaneous states of being, contrasted with the ever shifting concerns of the ‘monkey’ mind.
 Likewise it is comparable to the mythic origins (myths as preexisting natural phenomena, like Mt ranges in the landscape of the psyche) behind the weak brew of reality defined by facts (the solidification of beliefs); or to the realm of verbs, processes and relationships, that ‘thicken’ into nouns, static states that foster materialism, and its greedy offspring, consumerism.
 It is the difference between primary colors, and the mixing and arrangement of these colors in the production of a painting; between the timeless now, and the psychological time that projects into past and future; between a circle and a straight line.

 There is a healthy / unhealthy dimension to this spectrum of the imagination as well.
 Just as a tree connected to its roots is a healthy happy tree, so one severed from its roots is sick and suffering.
-Similarly, there is the imagination of ‘use your imagination’, that taps into the source-waters of inherent wholeness, and the imagination of fantasy and delusion that comes from a scatteredness or splintering of the mind (choppy waves, monkey mind, 10,000 facts . . . ).
+Similarly, there is the imagination of ‘use your imagination’, that taps into the source-waters of inherent wholeness, and, in contrast, the imagination of fantasy and delusion that comes from a scatteredness or splintering of the mind (choppy waves, monkey mind, 10,000 facts . . . ).
 A healthy imagination therefore is fed by what things do have in common.
 To focus on connections between things has a unifying, embodying effect.
 An unhealthy imagination lives off a diet of what things do not have in common, that only sees separations.
 This then has a fragmenting, disembodying effect.

 The Imaginal Commons